geodynamics/aspect/cookbooks/transform_fault_behn_2007/doc/transform_fault_behn_2007.md

 ```{literalinclude} temperature.part.prm
 ```

-Since the thermal structure is computed accordning to the half-space cooling model, we also need to ensure that we use the same thermal diffusivity as in the Geodynamic World Builder input file:
+Since the thermal structure is computed according to the half-space cooling model, we also need to ensure that we use the same thermal diffusivity as in the Geodynamic World Builder input file: